lvh/nocino/README.md

 ## Message structure

-A message is a URL-safe base64 encoded sequence of bytes, consisting of the concatenation of the representations of a sequence of *packets*.
+A message is a [URL-safe base64][base64url] encoded sequence of bytes, consisting of the concatenation of the representations of a sequence of *packets*.
 All packets are [netstrings][netstring], to somewhat mollify djb.

 ## Packets